chester-tan/chester-tan.github.io/CV.md

 _July 2019 – August 2019_

-Joint work with Girish S Vishwa supervised by Kim Christensen & Max Falkenberg.
+Joint work with Girish S Vishwa.
+Supervised by Kim Christensen & Max Falkenberg.
 Studied bond and surface percolation in a cellular automata models of atrial fibrillation.
 Generated Monte Carlo percolation simulations and analysed their scaling, facilitating classification into known universality classes, thereby providing justification for a range of known analyses techniques in literature.
 An [Undergraduate Research Opportunities Programme \(UROP\)](http://www.imperial.ac.uk/urop/) with the [Centre for Complexity Science, Imperial College London](https://www.imperial.ac.uk/complexity-science).

 # \# Teaching Experience